seage/hyflex/README.md

 The final result will be stores as xml file in the competiton1 folder

-### Create the html with heat map competition results
+### Create the page with heat map of competition results
 ```
 ./scripts/build-page.sh competition1
 ```